depsterr/srws/README.md

 * DIRECTORY
 	* The base directory for the webpage.

+* MAXREQUESTSIZE
+	* The max amount of bytes to be able to read as a http request.

 * MULTIPLEHOSTS
 	* If set to true, the server will serve webpages from a subdirectory with the name of the host.
 For example, if you were to connect to examplewebsite.com then the server would use the folder /var/www/html/examplewebsite.com/ as it's base directory.
 This is useful if you want to host multiple website on one server.